IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

 Create or delete a Kubernetes VPC cluster.

+**NOTE**:
+1. Configuration of an ibm_container_vpc_cluster resource requires that the `generation` parameter is set for the IBM provider either in the `provider.tf or export as an environment variable IC_GENERATION.
+If not set the default value for generation will be 2.

 ## Example Usage

-In the following example, you can create a VPC cluster with a default worker pool with one worker:
+In the following example, you can create a Gen-1 VPC cluster with a default worker pool with one worker:

 ```
+provider "ibm" {
+  generation = 1
+}
 resource "ibm_container_vpc_cluster" "cluster" {
   name              = "my_vpc_cluster"
   vpc_id            = "6015365a-9d93-4bb4-8248-79ae0db2dc21"